awslabs/graphstorm/docs/source/advanced/advanced-wholegraph.rst

 Convert node features to a WholeGraph-compatible format
 ---------------------------------------------------------

 Different from typical GraphStorm training where node features are stored in the ``node_feat.dgl`` in each partition, to utilize WholeGraph, the node features must be converted into a compatible WholeGraph format.
-After construct your raw data into GraphStorm required DistDGL format following this :ref:`graph construction tutorial<use-own-data>`, users can achieve this by utilizing the `convert_feat_to_wholegraph.py <https://github.com/awslabs/graphstorm/blob/main/tools/convert_feat_to_wholegraph.py>`_ script with ``--dataset-path`` pointing to the folder with the partitioned graph data and specify the features to be transformed using the ``--feat-names`` option.
+After construct your raw data into GraphStorm required DistDGL format following this :ref:`graph construction tutorial<use-own-data>`, users can achieve this by utilizing the `convert_feat_to_wholegraph.py <https://github.com/awslabs/graphstorm/blob/main/tools/convert_feat_to_wholegraph.py>`_ script with ``--dataset-path`` pointing to the folder with the partitioned graph data and specify the features to be transformed using the ``--node-feat-names`` option.
 For example:

 .. code:: bash

     python3 convert_feat_to_wholegraph.py \
             --dataset-path ogbn-mag240m-2p \
-            --feat-names paper:feat
+            --node-feat-names paper:feat

 You can provide multiple features names such as ``--feat-names paper:feat author:feat1,feat2 institution:feat``.